nicemarcela/curl_project/src/pages/posts/002- KatrynaHoward.md

 product2:
     title: 'Conditioning / Deep Conditioning'
-    description: 'I LOVE TGIN HONEY MIRACLE HAIR MASK, I use it as a deep conditioner and put a plastic cap over or put into braids/twists and steam my hair with a hand steamer before putting a cap over.
+    description: 'I LOVE TGIN HONEY MIRACLE HAIR MASK, I use it as a deep conditioner and put a plastic cap over or put into braids/twists and steam my hair with a hand steamer before putting the cap over.
     Cowash with INNERSENSE PURE INSPIRATION DAILY CONDITIONER or whatever I have on hand with good slip (I do not use my good conditioners for cowash just deep conditoning).
 Currently experimenting with RIZOS CURLS DEEP CONDITIONER and PATTERN DEEP CONDITIONER too.
 I cowash every 4-5 days.
 Deep condition every 1.5-2 weeks. '
     gallery:
     - image: "../../images/tgin.jpg"